User Defined Literals

 • If a future version of the spec adds a built-in literal with the same name as ours, our code gets significantly more confusing

-• Some compilers do enforce the rule, and those that currently don’t may do in the future.
+• Some compilers do enforce the rule, and those that currently don’t may do so in the future.
 We generally want our code to be as portable as possible, and deviating from the standard reduces our portability

 Creating User-Defined Literals